Shellac and Bar Tape, a Guide

 Yes, shellac is a natural material.
 It is the crusty secretion of the lac beetle (Coccus lacca) that lives in the forests of Assam and Thailand.
 It is a natural polymer that when dissolved in alcohol makes a varnish like coating sometimes called "French polish".
 Though I've never eaten any, I understand it's edible, however, denatured alcohol is not.
 You could dissolve it instead in good-natured (grain) alcohol.

 Shellac may be bought pre-mixed at most hardware stores in clear and amber tint.
-But it is better to mix your own from dry flakes that come in clear, amber, and garnet shades.
-This can be had at paint stores.
+But it is better to mix your own from dry flakes (which are available from many hardware or craft stores) that come in clear, amber, and garnet shades.
 Shellac should be fresh.
 Old shellac may not dry, will not be as clear, and may not be as water resistant as fresh.
 It must also be free of contaminants, such as water.
 It is better to mix a small quantity of flakes with denatured alcohol as needed, rather than rely on a pre-mixed can that might be old.
 And since pre-mixed shellac is often available locally only in quart cans, the average rider will never use up even half a can before it gets old.

 Shellac will add its tint to cloth tape.
 I like to experiment to find the best color tape and shellac for a particular bike.
 This photo shows the three colors of cloth tape I was considering for a new bike.

 Here they are with a coat of shellac.